 If students don’t get the right answer in your lesson say something like, “Mmm.
 I can see that this one was a bit tricky.
 I think I need to find a different way of explaining this to you.
 Leave it with me everyone and I’ll change things up.”
 Or “I can see we need to practice this one a bit more.
 Don’t worry everyone.
 We are going to do this lots of times and I’m here with you to help.”
 If you say these things, it’s important to follow up.
 It’s not up to students to twist themselves in knots to be able to participate.
 It is up to us to teach in a way that they can engage with.

 When conducting your sentence level lessons, allow students to 'sneak a peak' if they can't remember spelling.
 See the video clip below.

-Engaging in practices like those described in this this post shows students that you aren’t just talking the talk, but also walking the walk.
+Engaging in practices like those described in this post shows students that you aren’t just talking the talk but also walking the walk.
 Teaching explicitly, systematically and in a way that meets your students’ needs says, “I’m with you.
 You aren’t alone in your learning.
 You are safe.”